-April 28 Counselors' deadline to submit Student Educational Plans for students (Noon) Priority registration for EOPS, DRC, CalWORKs, Veterans and Foster Youth.
-Current Student Educational Plan required except for Foster Youth Priority registration for Athletes, Honors students, Associated Student Board, TRIO, and International students.
-Current Student Educational Plan required - Priority registration for continuing students with current Student Educational Plan by unit value earned May 9 Priority registration for PEP students and continuing Middle College students May 10 On-line registration for new and returning students.
-Current Student Educational Plan required May 11-15 On-line registration for all other new and continuing students May 16 Registration for Concurrent students and new Middle College Students On-line registration for continuing and returning students who are on probation or have earned greater than 100 degree-applicable units Deadline to pay student fees.
+- Counselors' deadline to submit Student Educational Plans for students (Noon) Priority registration for EOPS, DRC, CalWORKs, Veterans and Foster Youth.
+Current Student Educational Plan required except for Foster Youth May 3 Priority registration for Athletes, Honors students, Associated Student Board, TRIO, International students, and Promise Scholarship recipients.
+Current Student Educational Plan required May 4-7 Priority registration for continuing students with current Student Educational Plan by unit value earned May 8 Priority registration for PEP students and continuing Middle College students May 9 On-line registration for new and returning students.
+Current Student Educational Plan required May 10-14 On-line registration for all other new and continuing students May 15 Registration for Concurrent students and new Middle College Students May 16 On-line registration for continuing and returning students who are on probation or have earned greater than 100 degree-applicable units May 31 Deadline to pay student fees.
 Students will be dropped from classes if fees are not paid by this date at 11:59pm